uzerpllp/uzerp-docs/content/docs/setup/manufacturing.md

 weight = 30
 +++

-If you are going to use any of the Manufacturing or Stores functionality then various options within Manufacturing setup need to be activated.
-In common with many more expensive large scale systems, uzERP is very flexible in this area and adapts well to different business models.
-A certain amount of pre-planning and testing will therefore be necessary to get the system working how you would like.
+In common with many more expensive large scale systems, uzERP manufacturing management is very flexible and adapts well to different business models.
+A certain amount of pre-planning is strongly recommended to get the system working for your organisation.

-{{% alert title="Note" %}}
 Particular attention needs to be paid to the stock system.
-It is suggested that a [Stock Map]({{< ref "stock-map.md" >}}) be developed prior to implementation of the system.
+We suggest that a [Stock Map]({{< ref "stock-map.md" >}}) is developed prior to implementation of the system.
 This will assist in defining the relationships between stores and locations and producing a view of how stock moves between them.
-{{% /alert %}}

 ## Warehouse Management

-The warehouse management system is where the set up of Stores (warehouses), locations and bins takes place.
-The system uses a series of one to many relationships to represent a hierarchical structure - thus a Store can have many Locations, and a Location can have many (optional) Bins.
+The warehouse management system is where the set up of Stores, Locations and Bins takes place.
+A Store can have many Locations, and a Location can have many (optional) Bins.

-In addition the system uses a “double entry” method to track stock - such that any movement affects two locations.
-For instance receipts of goods come “from” a purchase location into a stock location.
-For this reason some locations can be treated as “No Balance” locations.
+In addition the system uses a double-entry method to track stock - such that any movement affects two locations.
+For instance receipts of goods come from a purchase location into a stock location.
+For this reason some locations can be treated as *No Balance* locations.

-{{% alert title="Warning" %}}
+{{% alert title="Important" color="warning" %}}
 The system **requires at least 1 warehouse and 2 location codes** to function.
 If this approach is not taken, little meaningful information will be available and several of the manufacturing functions may not work properly.
 {{% /alert %}}